Sleeping Bags

 ca below -10ºC |

-As a result of EU legislation most good quality bags now display something along the lines of the following rather confusing ratings:
+However, as a result of EU legislation most good quality bags now display something along the lines of the following rather confusing ratings:

 New Rating |